 - My activity is constantly monitored through the use of Impero. - Attempts to access unapproved websites are logged repeatedly attempting to access unapproved websites will result in a computer violation. - o I will not attempt to disable or "get around" Impero blocks or monitoring. - Only related schoolwork items may be saved on WISCA computers.
 Random "purges" of non-academic materials will take place outside of school hours. - If I would like to save creative projects, I must talk to my classroom staff FIRST to get permission.
 This should then be printed sent home to be accessed from my home devices and should not remain on school computers for more than a few days. - I may not install or uninstall ANY programs or software on WISCA computers.
-I may not plug in personal devices, flash drives, or technology accessories to WISCA computers. - I may not tamper with or change the code on my programs, home screen, desktop, or browsers, regardless of whether it causes permanent damage (this includes "inspect element" to change the text on webpages). - I will not eat or drink from open containers at the computer. - During academic time, I am only on Peak or other curriculum sites. - I will physically respect WISCA property and not damage or destroy WISCA technology aggressive behavior toward technology or intentional damage will result in a more severe consequence. - If I will not transition to the classroom schedule or if I will not get off the computer when asked, within 2 prompts, restrictions will take place. - All of my classwork must be completed at my expected pace. - I use clean, non-offensive, and school-appropriate language while on the WISCA computers, including in Microsoft Teams messaging.
+I may not plug in personal devices, flash drives, or technology accessories to WISCA computers. - I may not tamper with or change the code on my programs, home screen, desktop, or browsers, regardless of whether it causes permanent damage (this includes "inspect element" to change the text on webpages). - I will not eat or drink from open containers at the computer. - During academic time, I am only on Harris Learning or other curriculum sites. - I will physically respect WISCA property and not damage or destroy WISCA technology aggressive behavior toward technology or intentional damage will result in a more severe consequence. - If I will not transition to the classroom schedule or if I will not get off the computer when asked, within 2 prompts, restrictions will take place. - All of my classwork must be completed at my expected pace. - I use clean, non-offensive, and school-appropriate language while on the WISCA computers, including in Microsoft Teams messaging. - I am only permitted to print in black and white and with staff permission.
+Colored prints are only permitted once per week. - Students are only permitted to laminate once per week.

 I have reviewed the above material and agree to these expectations.
+Date: